lrobidou/findere/paper_companion/HMP_analyses/README.md

 In each of the three directories dedicated to the proposed experiments wrt to `z`or the space used, we propose
 - a python file that opens the output of findere, then extracts, prints and plots them.
-- a txt tile containing the results of the execution of the python file
+- a txt file containing the results of the run of the python file
 - a R script that may be used to reproduce the figures proposed in the `findere` manuscript.